 While not exactly a device per se, cloud storage is the newest and most versatile type of storage for computers.
 ‘The cloud’ is not one place or object, but rather a huge collection of servers housed in data centres around the world.
 When you save a document to the cloud, you’re storing it on these servers.

 Because cloud storage stores everything online, it doesn’t use any of your computer’s secondary storage, allowing you to save space.

 Cloud storage offers significantly higher storage capacities than USB flash drives and other physical options.
 This saves you from having to sift through each device to find the right file.

-With Dropbox Smart Sync, you can access any file in your Dropbox from your desktop.
+With Dropbox, you can access any file in your account from your desktop.
 It’s just like storing your files locally – only they don’t use up any of your disk space.
-Keeping all your files saved in Dropbox means they’re always one click away.
-You can access them from any device with internet connection and share in an instant.
+Keeping all your files saved in Dropbox means they’re always just one click away.
+You can access them from any device with internet connection, and share in an instant.

 External storage devices

 In addition to storage media contained within a computer, there are also digital storage devices that are external from computers.
 These are commonly used to expand storage capacity on a computer that runs low on space, allow more portability or provide easy file transfers from one device to another.